rjgotten/jquery-mvc/README.md

 Controller & commands
 ---------------------

 The controller component of the MVC pattern should focus on application/business logic that must be run when particular events, i.e., notifications take place.
 The controller delegates its actions to a series of commands, custom built by the programmer.
-A command us registered with the controller for a particular type of notification: each notification may only have a single command registered.
+A command is registered with the controller for a particular type of notification: each notification may only have a single command registered.
 Each time a notification is received, a fresh instance of the registered command in question will be created and its contained application/business logic will be executed.
 The underlying implementation of a command is left to the programmer.

 ### An example: a simple incrementing counter (continued)